lukasvdberk/postgres-node-container/README.md

 // setup a postgres container with random port and default credentials const postgresContainerService = new PostgresNodeContainerService();
 const postgresContainer = await postgresContainerService.setupPostgresContainer();

-const client = new Client({
+// pass options to create a postgres client.
+Or pass the connection options to your ORM this is just a example usage const client = new Client({
     user: postgresContainer.postgresUsername,
     host: postgresContainer.postgresHost,